firstname.lastname@example.org | emreed.net

 I planned and developed social media content to support and promote the museum's current programming.

-Co-curated with Blake Andrews and Ebeth, this exhibition presented a selection of videogames from creators who use Bitsy or Flatgame tools to make short, personal games.
+This exhibition presented a selection of videogames from creators who use Bitsy or Flatgame tools to make short, personal games.
 It explored how these tools influenced the aesthetics and themes of the games, and featured components where the games extended into physical space, or the visitor could create a game.
-I assisted with proposal development, curation, artist liaison, accompanying zine content and custom installation elements.
+Co-curated alongside Blake Andrews and Ebeth, I developed the proposal for the exhibition, curated a selection of games, liaised with artists, and prepared the accompanying zine content and custom installation elements for the featured Flatgames.

-I assisted with the selection of videogames, liaising with artists and exhibition installation for this one-night event series, where experimental custom installations of independent and arts games are displayed in the historic venue of The Caves in Edinburgh.
+I curated videogames to feature in large-scale room installations, liaising with artists and conducting exhibition installation for this one-night event series, where experimental custom installations of independent and art games are displayed in the historic venue of The Caves in Edinburgh.